Dean of Engineering Office

 Some courses are assigned both undergraduate and graduate course numbers, with graduate versions normally requiring additional work.

 Reading courses may be offered on occasion as well.
 The appropriateness of these courses for graduate credit will be established by your departmental Associate Chair, Graduate Studies.

-Nanotechnology courses (NANO 701 or 702) are quarter-credit courses with a weight of .25, which means that they run for 8 weeks of term.
+Nanotechnology courses (NANO) and some Quantum Information (QI) courses are quarter-credit courses with a weight of .25, which means that they run for 8 weeks of term.

 Program-specific course requirements